tenerity-bbc/ext-vscode-config-tool/CONTRIBUTING.md

 1. Clone the repository
 2. Run `npm install` to install dependencies
+3. Run `npm run package` to build the extension
-3. Open in VS Code and press F5 to launch extension development host
+4. Open in VS Code and press F5 to launch extension development host

 ## Git Flow Branching Strategy